thalium/thalium.github.io/www/content/posts/RDPEGFX.md

 - 7 KVM backends with a naïve harness (blue);
 - 7 KVM backends with our improved harness (green);
-- 2 KVM backends with basic blocks coverage and 5 bochscpu backends with contest sensitive edge coverage, all using the improved harness (orange);
+- 2 KVM backends with basic blocks coverage and 5 bochscpu backends with context sensitive edge coverage, all using the improved harness (orange);
 - 1 KVM backend with basic blocks coverage and 6 KVM backends with basic blocks and dirty pages coverage, all using the improved harness (orange).

 In order to perform comparisons we need a common coverage measurement, that is why the last two configurations include a KVM backend with basic blocks coverage.